-NOTE 26A FINANCIAL INSTRUMENTS - EXPECTED CREDIT LOSSES
+NOTE 25A FINANCIAL INSTRUMENTS - EXPECTED CREDIT LOSSES

 An entity is required to recognise expected credit losses (ECL) at initial recognition of any financial instrument and to update the amount of ECL recognised at each reporting date to reflect changes in the credit risk of the respective instruments.
-Refer to the comment on risk management/credit risk section and the summary of significant accounting policies for more background information on the recognition of ECL.
+Refer to chapter III.
+Risk Management (credit risk section) and the Summary of Significant Accounting Policies for more background information on the recognition of ECL.